 What is green tahini sauce?

 In this version, I also add a variety of fresh herbs, lemon juice, garlic and chillies.
 Olive oil and water determine the final consistency of the condiment.
-You can opt for a very thick sauce if you serve it as a dip or a much thinner sauce when you use it as a salad dressing.

 A selection of fresh herbs, including dill, flat-leaf parsley, coriander and mint, in a glass bowl surrounded by ingredients.